Third Space Theory: Wider use

 In educational studies, Maniotes examined literary Third Space in a classroom where students' cultural capital merged with content of the curriculum as students backed up their arguments in literature discussions.
 Skerrett associates it with a multiliteracies approach.

 Pre-school: Third Space Theory has been applied to the prespace within which children learn to read, bringing domestic and school literacy practices into their own constructions of literacy.

 Another contemporary construction of three "spaces" is that one space is the domestic sphere: the family and the home; a second space is the sphere of civic engagement including school, work and other forms of public participation; and set against these is a Third Space where individual, sometimes professional, and sometimes transgressive acts are played out: where people let their "real" selves show.

 Sporting associations may be labeled as Third Space.
 Often bars and nightclubs are so labeled (Law 2000, 46–47).
 Latterly the term Third Space has been appropriated into brand marketing where domestic spaces and workforce-engagement spaces are set against recreational retail space: shopping malls as third spaces (see Third place, Postrel 2006; and see also Davis 2008).
 Bill Thompson (2007) offers an opposite conceptualisation of Third Space as public, civic space in the built environment under pressure from shopping malls and corporate enterprises, transforming public space into an extension of the market.

-Higher education: The Third Space is used by Whitchurch to describe a subset of staff in Higher Education that work in roles sitting between professional and academic spheres, providing expert advice relating to learning and teaching without being practitioners.
+Higher education: The Third Space is used by Whitchurch to describe a subset of staff in Higher Education that work in roles which cross the boundaries of professional/administrative and academic spheres, providing expert advice relating to learning and teaching without being practitioners.
 These include Learning/Instructional Designers and Education Technologists, among others.